Coldslicer/Training-Git-Practical-2025/logs/Attempts.md

-Kovid Kaushik proctored by Qinzhao Li on December 4th, 2025 Adarsh Sudheer proctored by Sharvil Phadke on December 8th, 2025 Kovid Kaushik proctored by Sharvil Phadke on December 8th, 2025
+Kovid Kaushik proctored by Qinzhao Li on December 4th, 2025 Adarsh Sudheer proctored by Sharvil Phadke on December 8th, 2025 Kovid Kaushik proctored by Sharvil Phadke on December 8th, 2025 Michael Cutsail proctored by Sharvil Phadke on December 18th, 2025